Nafpaktos: Residents

 Today the population is about 19,768 people according to the 2011 census.
 Residential homes align with the Gulf of Corinth over a length of about 3 km and a width of about 1 km.
 The port divides the beachfront in two parts.
 The Western part is called Psani, while the Eastern part Gribovo.
 Naupactus sits on a shoulder of a mountain range on the north while farmlands dominate the western part.
-It used to be on the GR-48/E65 linking Antirrio and Amfissa; now it is bypassed to the north at the elevation of 150 to 200 m above sea level.
+The EO48 road passes through Nafpaktos, with the Thermopylae–Antirrio National Road (European route E65) bypassing the town to the north, at an elevation of 150 to 200 m above sea level.
 The bypass has contributed significantly in lowering the number of heavy trucks passing through the narrow streets of the town.